Justintime50/easypost-cli/docs/development.md

 ## Website

-The EasyPost CLI website is currently hosted on `GitHub Pages` from the `master branch` and the `docs` folder.
+The EasyPost CLI website is currently hosted on `GitHub Pages` from the `main` branch and the `docs` folder.
 Each time a commit is made to master, the website will be built with any new changes to the docs folder.